8.1 Understanding the LixelStudio Pipeline

 Stage 3: Coordinate Transformation

 If RTK, PPK, or GCP data was collected during the scan, this stage applies that data to place the point cloud in a real-world coordinate system.
 Without georeferencing, the output exists in an arbitrary local coordinate frame.
-This stage is automated when valid positioning data is present and correctly imported.
+LixelStudio redesigned the coordinate transformation interface to support fast search of common and built-in coordinate systems, with clear and intuitive naming for easier identification.

 Stage 4: Color Mapping